 Although many people may not think skateboarding is a sport, it was actually approved to be a sport in the Tokyo 2020 Olympic Games.
-This article is all about different skateboarding statistics, including where the UK skateboarding capital is, among many other notable findings.
+This article is all about different skateboarding statistics, largely led by trends in search engine searches for the activity and its associated equipment and facilities.

 Skateboarding Statistics - The Quick Version